cbleague/cbl/README.md

 ##### Sign in
 User can sign-in with email and password.
 Incorrect emall or password will return error.
+You have to use Basic HTTP Authorisation Request.
 ```
 API: /api/auth/signin/
 METHOD: GET